-Laetitia, a Parisian designer with a perspective to invest her money in something useful, has designed Baluchon, a tiny house on wheels, and also started a company with the same name.
-She spent approximately $18,000 for the materials of the house but spent nothing for the labor.
-Some of her friends helped in building the Baluchon tiny house including Vincent who had also built one for himself.
+Laetitia, a Parisian woman designer with a perspective to invest her money in something useful, has designed Baluchon, a tiny house on wheels, and also started a company with the same name.
+She spent approximately $18,000 for the materials of the house but spent nothing for labor.
+Some of her friends helped in building the Baluchon tiny house including Vincent who had already built one for himself.

-This mobile home made by Laetitia has 150-square-foot ground floor with two upside lofts to provide 65-square-foot extra space in the whole design.
-Loft bedroom and dormer windows under peaked roof provide ideal space for relaxation.
-Furthermore, a complete kitchen and a built-in shelf with bar stools in front of big glass window make the dining experience lively.
-The entire house, including bathroom and toilet shows prolific use of wood.
+This tiny house on wheels made by Laetitia has 150-square-foot ground floor with two upside lofts that provide 65-square-foot extra space.
+Loft bedroom and dormer windows under peaked roof are ideal for relaxation.
+Furthermore, there is a full kitchen with built-in shelves and cabinets along with bar stools in front of a big glass window, allowing to make dining experience lively.
+All the spaces including bathroom and toilet show up prolific use of wood.

-The Baluchon tiny house on wheels offers enticing features at quite a reasonable price.
-It has brought the tiny house movement within reach of common people willing to travel around the world.
-Through this design Laetitia had shown that a small house can have more features than you expect!
+The Baluchon tiny house on wheels offers enticing new features at a reasonable price.
+It has aim of bringing the tiny house movement to reach of common people willing to travel around the world.